 Frequently Asked Questions

-The following answers most of the questions those considering being married at St. John’s ask, and provides all of the details the majority of those planning a wedding at St John’s need.
-There are 14 sections, do please read each carefully.
+The following information answers most questions for those considering being married at St. John’s ask.
+It also provides the details you may need as you plan your wedding.
+There are 13 sections; do please read each carefully.

 1. WHO CAN BE MARRIED AT ST. JOHN’S?